Gojoseon: From Myth to History – Korea’s First Kingdom Explained

 When I was younger, I never gave much thought to this saying.
 It was only after experiencing a summer cold firsthand that I began to understand why people still use it today.
 It’s an old saying used to poke fun at someone catching a cold in the heat of summer.
 Experiencing it firsthand, I realized it’s nothing to take lightly.
 I think my tendency to overuse air conditioning played a part, and I felt sorry for my child.
 So, with the idea of “fight heat with heat,” I decided to make samgyetang.

 In Korean, this concept is called 이열치열 (Iyeol Chiyeol), which literally means “fight heat with heat.”
-It’s a traditional belief that eating hot food in hot weather helps regulate body temperature.
+It’s a traditional belief that eating hot food in hot weather may help regulate body temperature.
 The idea is to respond to a condition with something of the same nature—strength against strength, heat against heat.
-Scientifically, it’s said to help by promoting sweating and improving circulation, which in turn cools the body.
+It is often said to help by promoting sweating and improving circulation, which in turn cools the body.
 It’s the same principle behind going to a sauna in summer or drinking iced coffee in the middle of winter.

 Why Samgyetang Is Eaten in Summer – Energy and Immune Support